Yusuf bin Ahmed Kanoo: Relationship with the British

 Although awarded the Kaiser-i-Hind Medal of the Second Class by the British in 1912 (on King George V's birthday), as Honorary Munshi to the Agency, Kanoo's relationships with the British were not always smooth.
 D. L. R. Lorimer, the political agent of the time, noted that Kanoo had "declined to give assistance" and was "believed to be in the Arab camp".
 By 1917, his status had been upgraded by the British to Khan Sahib before, on 3 June 1919, being awarded a Member of the Order of the British Empire (MBE).
-Despite this, his relationship with H. R. P. Dickson, who took over as Political Resident in 6 November 1919, was fraught with conflict – as was that with Dickson's successor, C. K. Daly.
+Despite this, his relationship with H. R. P. Dickson, who took over as Political Resident on 6 November 1919, was fraught with conflict – as was that with Dickson's successor, C. K. Daly.
 Although Dickson was removed on petition of the Ruler of Bahrain and Daly removed following an assassination attempt, the damage in the relationship between Kanoo and the British was done.

 The rift wasn't complete however; in 1923 Kanoo was awarded the Companion of the Order of the Indian Empire (CIE), conferred by King George V, and in October 1925 Kanoo sailed to Sharjah on in support of Stuart Horner, secretary to the Political Resident, who was investigating charges of murder against the rebellious Sheikh Abdulrahman bin Muhammad Al Shamsi.
 Kanoo was, however, Horner noted, 'of very little actual assistance'.